-The only way this problem can be solved in the near future is by spreading awareness, and we as humans engaging in dialogue rather than constantly looking down on our phones.
-While the latter is far from happening very soon might as well start educating the billions of internet users that what they see on their screens is far from the real world and their are people who you can communicate in real world.
-And please stop using Facebook, YouTube, Instagram as much as you do and if you do decide to not follow my advice, follow me at https://www.instagram.com/panthasuresh/.
+The only way this problem can be solved in the near future is by spreading awareness, and engaging in dialogue rather than constantly looking down on our phones.
+While the latter is far from happening very soon, we might as well start educating the billions of internet users that what they see on their screens is far from the real world and that there are people who you can communicate with in real world.
+And please stop using Facebook, YouTube and Instagram as much as you can.
+And if you do decide to not follow my advice, come follow me at instagram.com/panthasuresh.